Early Eid clouds JD Sports trading, shares dive

-LONDON Sportswear retailer JD Sports (JD.L) said its recent trading performance had been distorted by the Eid Muslim festival falling earlier this year, sending its high-flying share price down sharply.
+LONDON (Reuters) - Sportswear retailer JD Sports (JD.L) said its recent trading performance had been distorted by the Eid Muslim festival falling earlier this year, sending its high-flying share price down sharply.

 Shares in the seller of trainers and tracksuits, which also highlighted "anticipated margin pressure", fell up to 12 percent on Thursday, paring its year-on-year gains to 66 percent.